Documentation

 What is TON?

-The Open Network (TON) is a decentralized and open internet platform made up of several components.
+(TON) is a decentralized and open internet platform made up of several components.
 These include: TON Blockchain, TON DNS, TON Storage, and TON Sites.
 TON Blockchain is the core protocol that connects TON’s underlying infrastructure together to form the greater TON Ecosystem.

 Directual TON plugin